Leadership Coaching and Career Coaching Tip

 “I don’t get recognised for my hard work and sacrifices”.

-“I can’t relate to my boss’s values and behaviours and so I just avoid difficult conversations as I hate conflict and need this job”.
+“I can’t relate to the company values and some behaviours and so I just avoid difficult conversations as I hate conflict and need this job”.

 “My Leader is never around and often reschedules my catch-ups which makes me feel unvalued”.